tmcclintock/FastCorr_OLD/README.md

 in the hankel.py package written by Steven Murray.
-This calculation takes advantage of the fact that the matter-matter correlation function is a hankel transformation of the power spectrum and the j_0 spherical bessel function.
-This allows the roots and weights to be computed more quickly than in the generalized hankel transformation algorithms.
+This calculation takes advantage of the fact that the matter-matter correlation function is a hankel transformation of the power spectrum times the j_0 spherical bessel function.
+This code achieves a speed up by calculating the roots and weights more quickly than in the generalized hankel transformation algorithms, since they can be written purely as sin(x) and cos(x) calls.

 Dependencies
 ------------